sveltejs/svelte/documentation/docs/05-misc/04-v4-migration-guide.md

 ## Minimum version requirements

 - Upgrade to Node 16 or higher.
 Earlier versions are no longer supported. ([#8566](https://github.com/sveltejs/svelte/issues/8566))
+- If you are using SvelteKit, upgrade to 1.20.4 or newer ([sveltejs/kit#10172](https://github.com/sveltejs/kit/pull/10172))
-- If you are using Vite, the minimum supported vite-plugin-svelte version is now 2.4.1.
-If you are a SvelteKit user, upgrade to 1.15.9 or newer to ensure compatibility. ([#8516](https://github.com/sveltejs/svelte/issues/8516))
+- If you are using Vite without SvelteKit, upgrade to `vite-plugin-svelte` 2.4.1 or newer ([#8516](https://github.com/sveltejs/svelte/issues/8516))
 - If you are using webpack, upgrade to webpack 5 or higher.
 Earlier versions are no longer supported. ([#8515](https://github.com/sveltejs/svelte/issues/8515))
 - If you are using TypeScript, upgrade to TypeScript 5 or higher.
 Lower versions might still work, but no guarantees are made about that. ([#8488](https://github.com/sveltejs/svelte/issues/8488))